bpqle/crusty_py/docs/development.md

 ## DEVELOPMENT SIDE

-Let it first be understood that the developer of this package does not take pleasure in using `poetry`, `protocol-buffer`, `python`, asynchronous `python`, or programming in general.

 `pyproject.toml` will provide information on which specific python version and module versions that needs to be used for beagle-bone development.
 At the time of writing, the `python` version on the beagle-bone Debian 11 image is at `3.9.2`, which will be older than most up-to-date development machines.